kalisjoshua/kalisjoshua.me/content/resume.md

 Hired to Quicken Loans as one of the first software engineers assigned to a 30-member team focused on ideation for a new project that would later become Rocket Mortgage and grow to $40B annual sales.

-  * Served as a JavaScript subject matter expert, led selection of front-end tooling (i.e. jQuery, RequireJS), and performed most front-end development across early versions of Rocket Mortgage’s user experience.
+  * Served as a JavaScript subject matter expert, led the selection of front-end tooling (jQuery and RequireJS), and performed most front-end development across early versions of Rocket Mortgage’s user experience.
-  * Proposed, presented, and developed an innovative solution using a DSL for mortgage pricing calculation rules to improve UX, increase performance >10x, and reduce user effort in editing by 70%.
+  * Proposed, presented, and developed an innovative solution using a DSL for mortgage pricing calculation to improve UX, increase performance >10x, and reduce user effort in editing by 70%.
   * Consulted with teams on web accessibility, JS frameworks and toolsets, and engineering best practices.
-  * Built client experience for a refinance program that achieved $12B first year earnings.
+  * Built client experience for a refinance program that achieved $12B in first-year earnings.

 ### Centurion Medical Products